If you really want it dead, choose us

 Anything you plant before the end of the herbicide regime will potentially be killed by future applications.
 We recommend putting ant plants that you want to keep in movable pots so that they can be moved out of the way during herbicide application.

-Japanese Knotweed Solutions also offer a number of services which may assist you, including tree work, planting, seeding, and turfing.
+We can also offer a number of services which may assist you, including tree work, planting, seeding, and turfing.

 WHEN CAN I START BUILDING?

 If you have had a mechanical remediation (if we have dug the plants up and removed them), then it is likely that we have discussed your development plans with you, and our proposal should include a timescale for building.
-It is important to contact us if your plans change.

 If we haven’t already discussed the timescale for any development on your site, then you should contact your surveyor as soon as possible to discuss this, because any building works in contaminated areas have the potential to spread plants to new areas of site, and can also result in problems with plants growing where they are not wanted, potentially causing damage to the new construction and resulting in higher long-term costs for remediation.

 CAN’T YOU JUST PUT “X” ON IT?
 (WHERE “X” IS NOT A UK-APPROVED PESTICIDE)

 No. JKSL only use approved professional pesticide products licensed for use in the UK.